Fall of Barcelona: Thursday, 26 January

-Around mid-day Nationalist patrols started to penetrate the Diagonal, while grouplets of Republican defenders –at times insulted by women– fled to the north.
+Around midday Nationalist patrols started to penetrate Avinguda Diagonal, while grouplets of Republican defenders –at times insulted by women– fled to the north.
 Some looting continued.
 Tagueña was still in Sant Adrià; he lost contact with whatever Republican units remained operational.
-Comorera was warned about Nationalist soldiers nearby when still in Hotel Ritz.
-In early afternoon the first white flags started to appear on balconies and windows.
+Comorera was warned about Nationalist soldiers nearby while still in Hotel Ritz.
+In the early afternoon the first white flags started to appear on balconies and windows.
 In a few cases minor shootouts occurred where isolated groups of defenders –e.g. Mossos d'Esquadra at Plaça Borràs– offered resistance.
 In the late afternoon the Nationalists started to occupy major buildings, e.g. the town hall.
 The last organized defenders, including Tagueña and Comorera, left towards Besos.
 In the evening there were more and more people appearing on the streets, cheering the Nationalists.
 Among what the Nationalist press later dubbed as scenes of indescribable enthusiasm, instances of frenetic hysteria were by no means rare, with men and women on their knees kissing the rojigualda standards or uniform sleeves of Nationalist soldiers.
 Republican supporters preferred to stay at home.
 When night fell there were no islands of resistance, and Barcelona was entirely controlled by the Nationalists.